Revere, Massachusetts: Revere Post Office

+Revere Public Library

+The Revere Public Library is a Carnegie library established in 1903.
+It has the distinction of never having undergone an expansion, meaning that the original Georgian Revival and American Renaissance styles of architecture remain visible.

+Slade Spice Mill

+Slade Spice Mill is a tide mill that played a small role in the Revolutionary War.
+Later, it became the origin site of the D & L Slade Spice Company which was, at its peak, the largest spice company in New England.

 St. Anthony's of Padua

 St. Anthony's was the city's first national Italian Parish.
 The church was first built across the street from its current location, the site of today's Friendly Garden, in 1906.
 The site of a larger church was constructed in 1924, the first mass of the new church was offered in 1926.
 Its current structure was completed in 1943.